sirnotto/SpireMuse/README.md

 This second part goes through each .wav file in your audio folder and creates data files with the segments, and the audio features of the segments.
 The patch saves the data in the audio folder, as a text file in a folder with the same name of the .wav file.
 In the text file, each line is the features of a segment in the format,

-Segment-number, File-name Segment-start Segment-duration Valence Arousal Loudness-mean Loudness-std MFCC-mean(13 entries) MFCC-std(13 entries) Perceptual-Spectral-Decrease-mean Perceptual-Spectral-Decrease-std
+Segment-number, File-name Segment-start Segment-duration Valence Arousal Loudness-mean Loudness-std MFCC-mean(13 entries) MFCC-std(13 entries) Perceptual-Spectral-Decrease-mean Perceptual-Spectral-Decrease-std Fundamental frequency-mean Fundamental frequency-std Chroma-mean(12 entries) Chroma-std(12 entries)

 To run this section,
 - Set your minimum and maximum segment duration in the UI.
 The segmentation is automatic; however, we can still set the minimum and maximum durations.